 Just like the skin on your face, the skin on your knees – and elbows – tends to sag as you get older and are a big age giveaway for even very slim and toned women.
 Moisturising or exfoliating can help improve skin texture, but it won’t tighten skin, so Karidis Clinic cosmetic surgeon Mr Mark Ho-Asjoe looked to a popular facial anti-ageing procedure as a way to treat loss of skin elasticity on the body.

 Karidis Clinic recommendation: Facial threads have been used successfully for many years to reverse skin sagging, by both providing an instant lift and also stimulating the production of collagen and elastin, the naturally-occurring components that give skin its structure and elasticity.
 Following the same process, Mr Mark Ho-Asjoe uses body threads to tackle sagging skin on the elbows, stomach and knees.
+Here at Karidis, we also offer knee liposuction – a surgical procedure that removes fat deposits from your inner knee.

 #5 How to treat chunky calves